 In fairness, we must acknowledge that Paul, in the passage before us, does not specifically or directly refer to the marriage relationship.
 Nowhere will one find the command, “Thou shalt not marry an unbeliever.”
 Indeed, we find reference in the NT writings to such unions.
 Paul, in 1 Cor.
 7:12-16, speaks to those who are married to unbelievers, encouraging them to stay together, working to bring their partners to a saving relationship with Jesus Christ.
 The apostle Peter also encourages wives of unbelievers to work to win their husbands to the Lord (1 Peter 3:1-2).
 Obviously, religiously mixed marriages are not the ideal situation.
 In fact, there are serious problems involved with such unions, and many are destined to fail.
 Nevertheless, they do exist, and Christians who find themselves in such circumstances should do their best to bring a positive influence to these relationships.

-Very few people will argue with the premise, however, that the ideal is for believers to marry other believers.
+Very few people will argue with the premise, however, that the ideal is for believers to marry other believers (or otherwise would be unequally yoked).
 This may very well be the intent of the apostle Paul in his instruction to widows — “if her husband is dead, she is free to be married to whom she wishes, only in the Lord” (1 Cor.
 7:39).
 This is about as close to an injunction against marriage to unbelievers that one will find, but even this passage is open to various possible interpretations, thus one should not be dogmatic regarding his personal perception.

 “Paul does not state in specific terms just what he means by being unequally yoked with unbelievers, but already in the earlier epistle there are indications of some of the things he must have had in mind, namely, marriages between Christians and non-Christians” (Dr. Philip Hughes, Paul’s Second Epistle to the Corinthians, p.
 245).
 “True Christian partnership is that which exists between genuine yokefellows (Philp.
 4:3), and that can apply only to those who already are one in Christ Jesus” (ibid).
 “There is no question that it would be better for both husband and wife to be believers in the Lord Jesus Christ, although there is no evidence in the context to show that Paul had this subject in mind” (Dr. T.R.
 Applebury, Studies in 2 Corinthians, p.
 126).
 “Saints should choose Christian alliances and associations.
 How can a believer in Christ have a close intimacy with one who is still under the dominion of the prince of this world?”
 (Dr. B.W.
 Johnson, The People’s New Testament with Notes, vol. 2, p.
 144).